Alestrio/GI05-Reports/main.md

 **Approach**

 <ins>Defining Pairs of Robots</ins>:
-Based on the adjacency matrix 𝐴, we defined pairs of robots that should maintain fixed distances during the formation.
+Based on the adjacency matrix $A$, we defined pairs of robots that should maintain fixed distances during the formation.

 <ins>Distance Error Metric</ins>:
 At each iteration, the distance between two robots in a pair is calculated, and the deviation from the desired distance is squared and summed for all pairs.
 The error metric is expressed as: